raldddddddd/Lexis/README.md

 - Commands are case-insensitive
 - File format is auto-detected on load
-- Quotation marks optional unless values contain spaces
+- Quotation marks are optional unless values contain spaces
 - The `categories` command automatically switches files to category mode
 - Use `start` before selecting words or making guesses in play mode